Adopt a Pet Dog

 - Access to shelter and the home – the dog may not be kept solely as an outside dog

-- Agreement the dog will be a family pet and is not trained as a service dog
+- Agreement the dog will be a family pet and will not be used as a service dog

 - Submit an adoption application online